MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ---
-title: Troubleshooting an error while creating a linked server after migrating SQL Server to Azure
+title: Troubleshooting an error when you try to create a linked server after migrating SQL Server to Azure
-description: This article provides a resolution to the problem where the linked server can't be created after migrating on-premises SQL Server to Azure. ms.date: 02/28/2024
+description: This article provides a resolution to a problem in which a linked server can't be created after you migrate on-premises SQL Server to Azure. ms.date: 02/28/2024
 author: prmadhes-msft
 ms.author: prmadhes